mahozad/theme-switch/README.md

   - Try to add the library to [Spring website](https://spring.io/) and [Spring docs](https://docs.spring.io/spring-framework/docs/current/reference/html/)
   - Try to add the library to [mkdocs-material](https://github.com/squidfunk/mkdocs-material)
   - Try to add the library to [bootstrap website](https://getbootstrap.com/)
+  - Try to add the library to [Electron js website](https://www.electronjs.org/)
   - Try to add the library to [scoop website](https://scoop.sh/)
   - See [chrome auto dark feature for android](https://developer.chrome.com/blog/new-in-chrome-98/#autodark-opt-out)